 AI prompts

-base on Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals. <div align="center">
+base on Burn is a next generation Deep Learning Framework that doesn't compromise on flexibility, efficiency and portability. <div align="center">

 <img src="https://raw.githubusercontent.com/tracel-ai/burn/main/assets/logo-burn-neutral.webp" width="350px"/>